BOTANICAL NAME: Eucharis grandiflora

 COMMON NAME: Amazon Lily

-I find it pretty pest free – apart from the ubiquitous slugs and snails which love lush, soft leaves like this.
-One easy solution is to open a can of beer, make the whole a little larger, drink two-thirds of it and bury it half way in the soil tilted sideways – this stops rain falling in (well, mostly).
-Slugs and snails are attracted to the yeasty smell, slime slide inside and then cant get out.
-Problem solved.
+MY TOP TIP.
+I find it pretty pest free – apart from the ubiquitous slugs and snails which love lush, soft leaves like the ones on this plant.
+One easy solution is A BEER TRAP.
+Open a can of beer.
+Make the whole in the top a little larger, drink two-thirds of the beer and bury the can half way in the soil tilted sideways – this stops rain falling in (well, mostly).
+Slugs and snails are attracted to the yeasty smell, slime slide inside and then can’t get out.
+PROBLEM SOLVED..

 EVEN IF YOU DON’T HAVE THE RIGHT CONDITIONS TO GROW THIS OUTSIDE – give it a go as an indoor plant – it’s a stunner!

 Dear Gardening Friends.
 All the information I provide on my website I do for FREE.
 However, I do ask that if you have found this information useful that you make a small donation via the sidebar button.
 It’s easy and helps me to keep the grandchildren in ice creams and the wolf from my door.
 Thank you.
 Di 💚

 MORE BEAUTIFUL PLANTS THAT ARE EASY TO GROW AND HAVE THAT WOW FACTOR.